-All residence of Scotland can access The Cochrane Library for free, thanks to funding provided by NHS Education for Scotland.
+All residents of Scotland can access The Cochrane Library for free, thanks to funding provided by NHS Education for Scotland.

-All residence of Wales can access The Cochrane Library for free, thanks to funding provided by The Welsh Assembly Government.
+All residents of Wales can access The Cochrane Library for free, thanks to funding provided by The Welsh Assembly Government.

 Access to The Cochrane Library is available for free, through the electronic resources section of the New Brunswick Public Library Service (NBPLS) website, to all New Brunswickers who have a public library card, thanks to funding provided by the partnership involving the NBPLS, the University of New Brunswick (UNB) Libraries and the Regional Health Authority (RHA) libraries.

-All residents of the can access The Cochrane Library for free at the state's Wyoming Libraries Database libraries which include public, community college and medical libraries thanks to funding provided by Wyoming State Legislature's Joint Labor, Health and Social Services Committee.
+All residents of Wyoming can access The Cochrane Library for free at the state's Wyoming Libraries Database which include public, community college and medical libraries thanks to funding provided by Wyoming State Legislature's Joint Labor, Health and Social Services Committee.